Cochin Shipyard Ltd.

 To the Members of Cochin Shipyard Limited

 Report on the Audit of the Standalone Financial Statements

-We have audited the accompanying standalone financial statements ofCochin Shipyard Limited ("the Company") which comprise the Balance Sheet as at31st March 2022 and the Statement of Profit and Loss (including Other ComprehensiveIncome) and the Statement of Changes in Equity and the Statement of Cash Flows for theyear then ended and notes tothe financial statements including a summary of significantaccounting policies and other explanatory information.
+We have audited the accompanying standalone financial statements ofCochin Shipyard Limited ("the Company") which comprise the Balance Sheet as at31st March 2022 and the Statement of Profit and Loss (including Other ComprehensiveIncome) and the Statement of Changes in Equity and the Statement of Cash Flows for theyear then ended and notes to the financial statements including a summary of significantaccounting policies and other explanatory information.

-In our opinion and to the best of our information and according to theexplanations given to us the aforesaid standalone financial statements give theinformation required by the Companies Act 2013 (the Act) in the manner sorequired and give a true and fair view in conformity with the Ind AS prescribed undersection 133 of the Act read with the Companies (Indian Accounting Standards) Rules 2015 asamended (Ind AS) and other accounting principles generally accepted in India of the state ofaffairs of the Company as at March 31 2020 and its profit (including Other ComprehensiveIncome) changes in equity and its cash flows for the year ended on that date.
+In our opinion and to the best of our information and according to theexplanations given to us the aforesaid standalone financial statements give theinformation required by the Companies Act 2013 ("the Act") in the manner sorequired and give a true and fair view in conformity with the Ind AS prescribed undersection 133 of the Act read with the Companies (Ind AS) Rules 2015 as amended ("IndAS") and other accounting principles generally accepted in India of the state ofaffairs of the Company as at March 31 2022 and its profit (including Other ComprehensiveIncome) changes in equity and its cash flows for the year ended on that date.